will-terra/users-manager/README.md

 cp .env.example .env
 ```

-- Check this readme.md
-- Create a branch to develop your task
-- Push to remote in 1 week (date will be checked from branch creation/assigned date)

-# Requirements:
-- Latest version of the stack
-- Write unit and integration tests
-- Deliver with a working Dockerfile
-- Use docker-compose.yml if needed
-- Show your best practices ex: design patters, linters etc.

-# The Test
-Here we'll try to simulate a "real sprint" that you'll, probably, be assigned while working as Fullstack at Umanni.
-# The Task
-- Create a responsive application to manage users.
-- A user must have:
-1- full_name
-2- email
-3- avatar_image (upload from file or url)
 # Users Manager — Fullstack Developer Test

 This repository contains a Rails backend (API) and a React + TypeScript frontend.
-It implements a responsive user management application matching the test requirements (user CRUD, import CSV/XLSX with progress, realtime admin counters, avatar upload by file or URL, roles with admin/user, JWT authentication via Devise, etc.).
+It implements a responsive user management application matching the test requirements: user CRUD, import CSV with progress, realtime admin counters, avatar upload by file or URL, roles with admin/user, JWT authentication via Devise...

 This README explains how the project maps to the requirements and provides step-by-step instructions to build, run and test the application (development and via Docker).